jmclaughlin712/Classification-of-Animal-Associated-Viruses/README.md

  ### **Feature Engineering**

 My approach to creating numeric data was to identify patterns of occurrences within the sequences.
 For DNA sequences, I looked at patterns of 5, 6, 7,and 8 letters and created binary columns representing whether the sequence contained that pattern or not.
 Since there is an extremely large number of possible patterns that can occur (4^x, with x being the number of letters in the pattern), I took a random sample of patterns for each respective length.
-Therefore each time the notebook is ran, the dataset has different columns.
+I did the same for protein sequences except I looked at lengths of 1 and 3 only.
+Each time the notebook is ran, the dataset has different columns.
 Even with random sampling, the run time for the whole notebook is still close to an hour.
-As a result I have created a shortened version of the notebook on the main branch.
-This notebook contains a csv file with one iteration of the dataset and its columns.
-It also uses only a simple neural network, and does not incorporate the larger neural network or any of the XGBoost models which were used to create my final model.

  ### **Preprocessing**

 My preprocessing steps were scaling the data and label encoding the target.

+### **Statistical Significance**

+I checked the training data to see which columns have statistically significant differences between bats, rodents, mosquitos, and ticks.
+I used an ANOVA test for this.
+Columns which are not statistically significant will be dropped.
+This turns out to be less than 1% of the columns, so the vast majority of columns are statistically significant.

  ### **Modeling**